congfairy/simulator-3.12-/README.md

 * The format of directory 30_100_120_200 is Write-bandwidth(slow)_Read-bandwidth(slow)_Write-bandwidth(fast)_Read-bandwidth(fast).In the directory,there  is the platform.xml which correspond to the parameters.
 * When you want to run the program , use the command: e.g: ./command_action.sh 30_100_120_200
-Then you will find the result: logaction file in the directory 30_100_120_200.Then you can check the log and find something useful.
+Then you will find the result: logaction file in the directory 30_100_120_200.You can check the log and find something useful.
 * When you want to draw pictures of the executing time of different platform .You can run ./gettime.sh to get the file gettime.txt which includes the platform information and the executing time ,then you run: python script.py to get the picture in the images directory,thirdly run: display images/plot1.png to show the picture.To make it clear the steps are:
    1:./gettime.sh
    2:python script.py